How to Cook Lentils: The Ultimate Easy Step-by-Step Guide

 - A great starting point is 1 cup lentils to 2½ cups liquid.

-Pressure cookers slash cook time, making for speedy meal prep!
+Like a slow cooker, pressure cookers slash cook time, making for super speedy meal prep!
 Just be sure to stick with brown or green lentils; red, yellow, and orange lentils will turn to mush under high pressure.
-Here’s how to cook lentils in a pressure cooker:
+Here's how to cook lentils in a pressure cooker:

 - Place lentils and seasoned liquid in the pressure cooker.
 A good ratio to start with is 1 cup lentils to 2 ¼ cups liquid.